CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block NET.2.1 WLAN operation.md

 #### NET.2.1.M15 Using a VPN to Secure WLANs (CI)

-In order to additionally secure the communication over the WLAN infrastructure and thus to ensure that the transmission is fully secured in accordance with protection requirements, a VPN should be used.
+In order to additionally secure the communication over the WLAN infrastructure and thus to ensure that the transmission is fully protected in accordance with protection requirements, a VPN should be used.
 Further information on VPN can be found in the NET.3.3 * VPN * module or the associated implementation notes.

 #### NET.2.1.M16 Additional security for the connection of WLANs to a LAN (CIA)